haiwera-silk-cd/magento-devdocs/guides/v2.1/coding-standards/code-standard-less.md

 #### Types

 Magento supports the two most recent versions of all major browsers.
-Internet Explorer is supported from version 9 and later.
+IEis supported from version 9 and later.

 You can use almost all CSS3 selectors: descendants, attributes, pseudo classes, structural, pseudo elements, and so on.